beeboypralienka/jenkins-sikulix/README.md

 # jenkins-sikulix
-Combination of CI tools (Jenkins) and VGT tools (Sikulix) in Java SE case study
+Combination of CI tools and VGT tools in Java SE case study